CA-CODE-Works/playbook/docs/platform.md

 ## Acknowledgements

-Code.ca.gov is a fork of [code.gov](https://code.gov), which was then modified to meet the software development strategy for the State of California.
-By leveraging the U.S. Government’s code.gov code base, we join a broader community and hold true to the spirit of open source collaboration.
+We would like to recognize and thank the team that develops and supports the U.S. Government's open source platform [code.gov](http://code.gov).
+By leveraging the [code.gov](http://code.gov) code base, we join a broader community and hold true to the spirit of open source collaboration.

 ## Features

-Key code.ca.gov features:
+Key code.ca.gov planned features:

 * Projects: Filterable view (by technology, agency, license) of California state software projects.